pythonspeed/pip-compile-in-docker/README.md

 ```

 And then you use `pip-tools` to convert that to a pinned `requirements.txt` you
-can use in your project. `setup.py`/`setup.cfg` end up not including any
+can use in your project.
-dependencies at all (note that this setup is specific to applications; libraries
-are a different story).